 Memorable Manitobans: Laura Edna Asselstine (1897-1986)

 Born in Lennox County, Ontario on 14 August 1897, daughter of William Asselstine and Amelia Jane Dennison, her family came to Manitoba in 1900 and farmed near Oakville.
-She taught at Salisbury School (1934) and Prince Edward School (1949-1950), and in schools in Transcona and East Kildonan.
+She taught at Transcona School (1919-1924), Salisbury School (1934), and Prince Edward School (1949-1950), and at in schools in East Kildonan.
 In 1970, she was given a Manitoba Centennial Medal by the Manitoba Historical Society for “her many years as a Winnipeg school teacher and her research and ingenuity in the field of pedagogy.”
 After taking an early retirement, she spent time in remedial reading work.
-She died at the St. Boniface Hospital on 20 October 1986 and was buried in Elmwood Cemetery.
+She died at the St. Boniface Hospital on 20 October 1986 and was buried in the Elmwood Cemetery.

 Ontario birth registration, Ancestry.

 Obituary [Ross Lee Asselstine], Winnipeg Free Press, 4 June 1966, page 37.

 Obituary [Wilbert Murney Asselstine], Winnipeg Free Press, 11 April 1969, page 29.

 Obituary, Winnipeg Free Press, 24 October 1986, page 40.